RaspberryPiFoundation/python-curriculum/en-GB/lessons/Teaching Turtles/Teaching Turtles.md

 ...

 #Introduction: { .intro}
-In this project, you'll learn how _functions_ can make writing your programs easier .
+In this project, you'll learn more about drawing with the turtle, and how _functions_ can make writing your programs easier.

 #Step 1: Drawing stars { .activity}